Man looking at the card holding phone

 • claiming a large sum of money is pending transfer to your account and requesting personal information to facilitate the transaction

-• informing you of a missed call from a supposed Suncorp Bank employee and instructing you to call a non-Suncorp Bank number
+• informing you of a missed call from a supposed Suncorp Bank employee and instructing you to call a non-Suncorp Bank phone number

 • supplying links for you to verify your personal information

-• posing as friends or family members and requesting money transfers
+• posing as friends or family members and requesting money transfers.

-What do if you do if you’ve been approached by a scammer
+What to do if you’ve been scammed

-More resources about scams
+Resources about scams